 Stress can make your anxiety much worse, so it is important to be able to identify and relieve the symptoms of stress.
 The American Institute of Stress has compiled an all-inclusive list of the symptoms of stress, we have listed the most common below.

 There are numerous solutions for handling stress, from simple lifestyle adjustments to large changes.
 Below are some simple ways to deal with your stress and anxiety.
 Finding a good mix of stress coping mechanisms is essential for your well-being and for managing your anxiety.
 Sometimes coping mechanisms aren’t enough.
-When that day comes, Family Psychiatry of North Jersey is here to help.
+When that day comes, Family Psychiatry and Therapy is here to help.

 - Stop and take five